xebialabs/blueprints/azure/basic-aks-cluster/README.md

 * [Get started with blueprints](https://docs.xebialabs.com/xl-platform/concept/get-started-with-blueprints.html)
 * [Get started with XL JetPack](https://docs.xebialabs.com/xl-platform/concept/get-started-with-xl-jetpack.html)

+## Minimum required versions

+This blueprint version requires at least the below versions of the specified tools to work properly.

+- XL Deploy: Version 8.6.1
+- XL CLI: Version 8.6

 ## Prerequisites

-### Authenticate to Azure
+To run the YAML that this blueprint generates, you need:

-> Note: This blueprint requires your Azure login credentials in order to create the cluster.
+* Azure login credentials in order to create the cluster
+* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
+Ensure that you are [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

-### Creating a functional user under your subscription
+### Create a functional user under your subscription

-We need to configure the Azure provider with the `subscription_id`, `client_id`, `client_secret` and `tenant_id`.
+You must configure the Azure provider with the `subscription_id`, `client_id`, `client_secret` and `tenant_id`.
 If you do not have these details you can use the `az` command line tool to obtain them.

-> Note: Make sure you have the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/) and you're [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).
+> Note: Ensure that you have the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/) and you are [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

 Once you are signed in, run the command below to see a list of accounts you can access: